aws/aws-advanced-nodejs-wrapper/docs/using-the-nodejs-wrapper/using-plugins/UsingTheOktaAuthPlugin.md

 When a user wants access to a resource, it authenticates with the IdP.
 From this, a security token generated and is passed to the SP then grants access to said resource.
 In the case of AD FS, the user signs into the AD FS sign in page.
 This generates a SAML Assertion which acts as a security token.
 The user then passes the SAML Assertion to the SP when requesting access to resources.
 The SP verifies the SAML Assertion and grants access to the user.

-## How to use the Okta Authentication Plugin with the AWS JDBC Driver
+## How to use the Okta Authentication Plugin with the AWS Advanced NodeJS Wrapper

 ### Enabling the Okta Authentication Plugin